Paggylyn/Paggylyn/README.md

 'BOUT ME:
 - Hi, creatures, I'm Paggy or Pitaya.
 Both work just fine! o(*￣▽￣*)ブ

 - Minor / hispanic / biligual (English and Spanish) / autism + ADHD are bouncing about and around in my noggin / I don't have a label for my sexuality.
-(Not something I see necessary to label, if I'm being frank.)
+(Not something I see necessary to label, if I'm being frank.
+Also the fact I have better things to think about.)

 - I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns! (≧∇≦)ﾉ